Understanding Break-in Period in Bike Insurance Renewal

 Myths | Facts |

 You cannot renew your bike insurance policy during the break-in period and may have to buy a new insurance plan. | You can easily renew your bike insurance policy during the break-in period and continue the coverage with the same plan.
-However, if you do not renew the policy within 90 days from the expiry date, you will lose the No Claim Bonus (NCB) benefits. |
+However, if you do not renew the policy during the break in period, you will lose the No Claim Bonus (NCB) benefits. |

 You can raise claims during the break-in period. | Since the insurance plan remains inactive during the break-in period, you are not eligible to raise claims. |

-You cannot enjoy the benefits of the NCB discount that you receive on the renewal of your own-damage premium. | If you renew your policy within 90 days from the expiry date of the procedure, you can avail of the NCB discount benefits. |
+You cannot enjoy the benefits of the NCB discount that you receive on the renewal of your own-damage premium. | If you renew your policy during the break in period, you can avail the NCB discount benefits. |

 FAQs